 Flights between Bangkok and Phnom Penh are always the quickest way to travel between these two cities but also the most expensive.
 Direct flights take just over an hour so you cannot beat flying for the speed and convenience though airline tickets are usually way out of budget for many of the money-conscious travelers who are touring Thailand and Cambodia!

-If a flight from Bangkok to Phnom Penh is within your budget, there are four different airlines offering direct routes from the Thai capital.
-Bangkok Airways, Thai Airways (operated by Thai Smile) and a straight Thai Airways flight go from Bangkok Suvarnabhumi Airport while Thai AirAsia fly from the Don Mueang Airport in Bangkok.
+If a flight from Bangkok to Phnom Penh is within your budget, there are six different airlines offering direct routes from the Thai capital.
+Bangkok Airways, Thai Smile, Vietjet, Cambodia Airways, and Lanmei Airline flights depart from Suvarnabhumi Airport while Thai AirAsia flies from the Don Mueang Airport in Bangkok.
 You’ll arrive at the Phnom Penh International Airport, Cambodia’s largest, and it’s located about 10 kilometers (6 miles) outside of the city.

 Once at the airport you can get into Phnom Penh by public city buses, taxis and tuk-tuks, with the public buses being the cheapest and some might argue most comfortable option, as they are air conditioned!